-To access the NHAEM online system, you must create an account through my.doe.nh.gov.
+To access the NHAEM online inventory system, you must create an account in myNHDOE.
 The NHAEM online system is restricted to individuals authorized to order educational materials.
-After creation of your account, please contact Robin Budryk for permissions to access the NHAEM online system:
+After creation of your account, please contact Robin Budryk at Robin.G.Budryk@doe.nh.gov or (603) 271-0818 for permissions to access the NHAEM online inventory system.

 - NHAEM Handbook Updated September 2020

 - Putting Success at Your Fingertips (Video) New Hampshire student demonstrating accessible educational materials to access the educational curriculum and compete in today's world.

 - Seedlings Braille Books for Children (5 free books per calendar year)

 New Hampshire AT Connect (NHAT)

 The focus of the NH AT Connect project is to work with educators across the state to provide best practices strategies and support in order to effectively meet the unique learning needs of every student using assistive technology.
 The Bureau of Special Education Support has partnered with Inclusive Technology Solutions, LLC, in partnership with SavEDgeTECH, to execute this project.

 For more details about the project, visit the NH AT Connect Project Information Page